-- 6.40.
+6.9.27.
 The site does not have any access to public reserves, waterways or esplanade reserves.
-Waihuna Stream does traverse through the balance lot on both stages, however this stream has an average width of less than 3 metres, and it is not considered that public access is warranted. - 6.41.
-It is therefore considered that the provision for public access is not applicable to this proposal.
+Waihuna Stream does traverse the boundary of Lot 2 Stage 1, however this stream has an average width of less than 3 metres, and it is not considered public access is warranted.